Sunday church services begin at 9:30am in our sanctuary.

 This isn’t just the foundation of our worship, it’s the foundation of our entire life in faith, and the source of the grace we are called to offer.

 A nursery attended by volunteers is available on the lower level, off the east side of the welcome center, for children ages 0-5 years.
 All children are welcome in worship services at all times!
 Activity bags are available at the main entry to the sanctuary, or by asking an usher.
-On non-communion Sundays, children are usually invited up to the front steps for an age-appropriate message about the day’s Bible readings, shared by one of our lay members.
+Children are always invited up to the front steps for an age-appropriate message about the day’s Bible readings, shared by Pastor Truhe.